ch-stark/blog1506/acm/README2.md

         spec:
           clusterPoolName: red-cluster-pool-gcp-1

-After some time the resulting set of clusters spawned are as follows.
+The resulting set of clusters are as follows.

-	$ oc get managedclusters
+	$ oc get managedclusters -A
-	NAME                             HUB ACCEPTED   MANAGED CLUSTER URLS                                                JOINED   AVAILABLE   AGE local-cluster                    true           https://api.hub-cluster-1.aws.example.com:6443                      True     True        80m
+	NAME                           HUB ACCEPTED   MANAGED CLUSTER URLS                                           JOINED   AVAILABLE   AGE local-cluster                  true           https://api.hub-cluster-1.aws.jwilms.net:6443                  True     True        5h38m
-	red-cluster-pool-aws-1-lt87l     true           https://api.red-cluster-pool-aws-1-lt87l.aws.example.com:6443       True     True        32m
-	red-cluster-pool-azure-1-g76vj   true           https://api.red-cluster-pool-azure-1-g76vj.azure.example.com:6443   True     True        33m
+	red-cluster-pool-aws-1-4thqz   true           https://api.red-cluster-pool-aws-1-4thqz.aws.jwilms.net:6443   True     True        4h37m
-	red-cluster-pool-gcp-1-x5mmj     true           https://api.red-cluster-pool-gcp-1-x5mmj.gcp.example.com:6443       True     True        33m
+	red-cluster-pool-gcp-1-8chvh   true           https://api.red-cluster-pool-gcp-1-8chvh.gcp.jwilms.net:6443   True     True        4h45m

-Note that cluster names are dynamically generated in line with the "cattle not pets" paradigm adopted by Kubernetes.
-This is beneficial because it allows for rapid cluster rebuilds provided we have decoupled our application endpoints from the cluster administration endpoint and are using a restore-from-code approach.

-At this stage we have a general purpose application cluster with three control plane nodes and three worker nodes.
-In the next step we begin to customize the cluster to support both stateless and stateful workloads.
-To this end we configure an additional MachinePool for each cluster with a node in each availability zone.
-The following Policy template example is for AWS.
+Note that cluster names are dynamically generated when using ClusterClaims.
+This should not be an issue provided applications are not exposed using the cluster domain name, i.e., applications should use the [appsDomain feature](https://docs.openshift.com/container-platform/4.11/networking/ingress-operator.html#nw-ingress-configuring-application-domain_configuring-ingress), or deploy a secondary ingress controller to fully decouple the application plane from the administration plane.

+By default each cluster spins up with three worker nodes which will be used for hosting stateless workloads.
+In the next step we add a machine pool for hosting stateful workloads which typically have their own performance needs.
+Each machine pool will have only a single worker node since we will be configuring PostgreSQL in an active/standby configuraiton across two clusters in separate cloud providers.

 	apiVersion: hive.openshift.io/v1
 	kind: MachinePool